albert-barreto/ToDo/README.md

 # ToDo Project

-It is a visual tool for organizing tasks at work and in life.
+It's a visual tool for organizing tasks at work and in life.

 [Interactive project information](https://gitmemory.com/albert-barreto/ToDo)